requarks/wiki-docs/install/config.md

 {.is-info}

 > PostgreSQL is **required** to enable this option.
+>
+> **You must deploy a single instance in order to setup the application.** Once setup is completed, you can increase the number of replicas to any amount.
 {.is-warning}

 Set to `true` if you have multiple concurrent instances running off the same DB (e.g. Kubernetes pods / load balanced instances).
 Leave `false` otherwise.